marssoo/SAVs/README.md

 # Sparse Attention Vectors (SAVs)
 ---
-*SAVs are a lightweight few-shot method for extracting truly multimodal features (from image, text, and interleaved inputs) from generative large multimodal models to enable state-of-the-art performance on any vision-language task with discrete labels (e.g. classification or safety alignment).*
+*SAVs are a lightweight few-shot method for extracting truly multimodal features (from image, text, and interleaved inputs) from generative large multimodal models to enable state-of-the-art (SOTA) performance on any vision-language task with discrete labels (e.g. classification or safety alignment).*

 <p align="center">